PART IV: Evaluating Buffer Effectiveness

 TEACHERS: Request an Answer KEY for this lab activity (Part IV), as well as the other lab activities in this "Understanding, Making, and Using Buffers" virtual lab.

-Part IV: Measuring Buffer Capacity
+Part IV: Evaluating Buffer Effectiveness

-Buffer capacity is determined experimentally using a titration procedure which measures the pH of a solution as acid or base is added in small increments.
+The effectiveness of a buffer can be determined experimentally using a titration procedure which measures the pH of a solution as acid or base is added in small increments.
 (To review or practice the titration procedure, go to PART II: Practicing Titrations.)

 MISSION